Table of Contents

 Strategic Communication Plan vs Communication Strategy

-A strategic communication plan is a tactical tool internal communicators, HR professionals, and so on use to support the organization’s much more comprehensive strategic framework.
-A strategic communication plan relies on a step-by-step process that will lead communicators toward a concrete goal.
+A strategic communication plan is a tactical tool internal communicators, HR professionals, and other related professional fields use to support the organization’s much more comprehensive strategic framework.
+It relies on a step-by-step process that will lead communicators toward a concrete goal.
 It operates within the broader framework of the organization’s all-encompassing strategy.

-Here’s an example of a strategic communication plan vs an all-embracing communication strategy.
+Here’s an example of a strategic plan vs an all-embracing communication strategy.

-The ultimate purpose of strategic communication is to deliberately plan and convey messages.
+The ultimate aim or goal of strategic communications is to deliberately plan and convey messages.
 But it needs to be done in a way that achieves specific objectives, shapes perceptions, and fosters desired outcomes among a targeted audience.
 It also needs to support organizational goals and initiatives.
-Strategic communication aims to create a cohesive and effective communication strategy that will achieve measurable and meaningful results.
+Strategic communications aim to create a cohesive and effective communication strategy that will achieve measurable and meaningful results.

 Align Objectives